capablemonkey/strangemind/README.md

 StrangeMind is a genetic algorithm based AI player for the game of [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)).
 It was written in Common Lisp to solve different variations of the Mastermind game for an arbitrary number of pegs and up to 26 different colors.
 It is also designed to account for biased codemaking patterns (referred to as SCSAs, or secret code selection algorithms).

+Read our [paper](https://github.com/capablemonkey/strangemind/raw/paper/StrangeMind-paper.pdf) to learn more about the rationale behind the development of this player.

 Provided tournament code for the course lives in `lib/game.lisp` and `lib/scsa.lisp`.

 This repository also includes an implementation of Knuth's algorithm